jakobzhao/geog458/labs/lab04/readme.md

   - The second tile set should be a thematic layer made by your own geospatial dataset.
 (5 POINTS).

-  - The third tile set should be composed of a thematic layer (from the second tile set) and a basemap from the first tile set, as the map tiles shown in Section 4.
+  - The third tile set should be composed of the thematic layer (from the second tile set) and the basemap from the first tile set.
 (5 POINTS).

   - The fourth tile set should be a map layer designed over Mapbox.
 It should embody a map theme relevant to your research interests, which, for instance, could be Black History month, LGBTQ+ Pride, UW, Nature/Environment, etc. Please try to use the color, icon, and label to realize the theme.
 (5 POINTS).